eraycelik/eraycelik/README.md

 Hi there!
 I'm a mobile developer currently improving my skills in Swift, Flutter, and Firebase-powered applications.
 Here's a little more about me:

-- 🔭 **Currently Working On:** Cross-platform mobile apps and backend services using Firebase.
+-  **Currently Working On:** Cross-platform mobile apps and backend services using Firebase.
-- 🌱 **Learning:** Advanced Flutter animations, SwiftUI, and Cloud Functions.
+-  **Learning:** Advanced Flutter animations, SwiftUI, and Cloud Functions.
-- 💬 **Ask Me About:** Mobile development, Firebase integration, and app architecture.
+-  **Ask Me About:** Mobile development, Firebase integration, and app architecture.
-- 📫 **Reach Me At:**
+-  **Reach Me At:**
-- ⚡ **Fun Fact:** I love turning ideas into apps that people love to use! 🚀
+-  **Fun Fact:** I love turning ideas into apps that people love to use

 ---